OriginTrail/dkg-docs/dkg-v6-beta/telemetry-hub.md

 The telemetry hub is in essence a Semantic Web3 application collecting and analysing telemetry data on the usage of the DKG, by using the DKG itself for monitoring its **performance**.
 During the beta however there is one more purpose - testing the DKG **functionalities** in the real-world environment, in order to be able reach of TRL8 and TRL9 (see "[NASA technology readiness levels](https://www.nasa.gov/directorates/heo/scan/engineering/technology/technology\_readiness\_level)").

-Therefore it is expected that during beta stages the Telemetry will collect errors, reveal previously undetected issues and problems - all of these are valuable to the OriginTrail Developer community and by running a v6 node you can contribute to the mission [and earn bounty rewards](v6-bounty-program.md)!
+Therefore it is expected that during beta stages the Telemetry will collect errors, reveal previously undetected issues and problems - all of these are valuable to the OriginTrail Developer community.
+By running a v6 node you can contribute to the mission [and earn bounty rewards](v6-bounty-program.md)!

 ### How can you verify your node is submitting data to telemetry?

-If you are running an OriginTrail v6 testnet node and want to contribute to the Telemetry system and earn bounty, please make sure to verify the following:
+If you are running an OriginTrail v6 testnet node, you can contribute to the Telemetry system and increase your bounty score.
+You will need to verify the following:

-* Check that your node is up to date with the latest v6 node version (check for the latest release [on Github](https://github.com/OriginTrail/ot-node/releases)).
-We suggest that you turn on autoupdating during the beta stage to make sure your node is updated constantly
+* Check that your node is up to date with the latest v6 node version (you can find the latest release [on Github](https://github.com/OriginTrail/ot-node/releases)).
+There is an autoupdating feature during the beta stage to make sure your node is updated constantly.
+This feature is turned on by default.
+To confirm this and also your node's current version, point your browser to http://<ip--of-ot-node>:8900/info (see screenshot below)
 * Make sure that the node operational wallet has enough tokens&#x20;
-  * Polygon Mumbai MATIC tokens (from launch stage 1 onwards)
+  * Polygon Mumbai MATIC testnet tokens (from launch stage 1 onwards).
+You can request testnet MATIC tokens for free from [this faucet](https://faucet.polygon.technology/).
+Currently the testnet node is spending about 0.076 MATIC per day.
+The faucet will transfer 0.5 MATIC on each request.
+The faucet has not been working 100% of the time lately.
+In case you don't receive any MATIC within a few minutes, you can check if the faucet is working by looking for errors in recent transactions [at this contract address](https://mumbai.polygonscan.com/address/0x7f092e65c688a509737fcd8d0998dd12208f5297)
   * Test TRAC tokens (from launch stage 2 onwards) - not applicable yet
-* Make sure your node is communicating properly [with the Polygon Mumbai RPC](https://docs.polygon.technology/docs/develop/network-details/network/) endpoints
+* Make sure your node is communicating properly [with the Polygon Mumbai RPC](https://docs.polygon.technology/docs/develop/network-details/network/) endpoints. (? how to do this? check logs? then is redudant with the next point).
-* Make sure to check that your nodes are operating properly by checking the node logs
+* Make sure that your node is operating properly by checking the node logs.
+Login to your testnet server and monitor the log with the command `journalctl -u otnode --output cat -fn 100`
-* Check if your node telemetry plugin has been enabled by using the node API info route (see screenshot below from Postman)
+* Check if your node telemetry plugin has been enabled by using the node API info route on your browser (http://<ip--of-ot-node>:8900/info See screenshot below from Postman)

 ![Example of the response from a node /info API call showing the latest version and if telemetry data is being sent ](<../.gitbook/assets/Screen Shot 2022-03-04 at 14.27.16.png>)

-Additionally, check the Telemetry Debug Dashboard to find your node:
+Additionally, check the [Telemetry Debug Dashboard](https://telemetry.origintrail.io/d/ddf1iEf7k/bounty-scoreboards) to find your node's contribution:

 * Find your node wallet address in the table
 * Check that the "records\_seen\_by\_signaling\_server" is greater than 0 (the number should be close to 24 as the node should submit one telemetry report assertion every hour)